Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/README.md

 After completing the course you would've made the Lunar Tour, which is an app that allows customers to book vactions to moon.

+This project is meant to be a tool amongst many to be able to build bleeding edge applications.
+Everything mentioned in this course has been used on production workloads so this is something you can pick up today and implement the next day.
+Mastery of the content makes you employable or in a good place to launch your own startup!

 ## 🚀 Quick start for contributing

 1.  **Clone the repo.**